 Acronym: EATIII (pronounced as “80”)

 “8” is the symbol of infinity (∞) drawn vertically, reflecting the human form.
-Graphically, it has no beginning nor end; an endless knot constantly twisting and turning in different directions.
+Graphically, an endless knot constantly twisting and turning in different directions.

-“8” is human consciousness; infinite in time and everchanging as it is manifesting in the now.
+“8” is consciousness; infinite in time and everchanging as it is manifesting in the now.

 “0” is a hole with two separate sides, inside and outside.
 However, their separateness is an illusion as they are interdependent; one cannot exist without the other.
 Together they are a whole, not a hole.